Bible Verses About Not Letting the Devil Steal Your Joy

 β€” Ephesians 6:11

 Ephesians 6:11 urges believers to “Put on the full armor of God, so that you can take your stand against the devil’s schemes.”
-This verse emphasizes the importance of spiritual preparedness to protect one’s joy and faith from the devil’s attacks.
-Recognizing these attacks involves discerning negative thoughts, discouragement, and temptations that seek to undermine your joy.
-By wearing God’s armorβ€”truth, righteousness, and faithβ€”you can safeguard your spirit against these challenges and maintain your inner peace and joy.
+This verse emphasizes the importance of spiritual preparedness and vigilance in safeguarding one’s joy and faith.
+By equipping ourselves with God’s armorβ€”truth, righteousness, peace, faith, salvation, and the Wordβ€”we are empowered to recognize and resist the subtle and overt attacks of the devil, ensuring that our inner peace and joy remain unshaken.

 John 10:10 – Abundant life through Christ